-When the use of a property changes from owner-occupied to investment property, the property is remeasured to fair value and reclassified accordingly.
-Any gain arising on this remeasurement is recognised in profit or loss to the extent that it reverses a previous impairment loss on the specific property, with any remaining gain recognised in OCI and presented in the revaluation reserve.
-Any loss is recognised in profit or loss.
-However, to the extent that an amount is included in the revaluation surplus for that property, the loss is recognised in OCI and reduces the revaluation surplus within equity.
+When the use of a property changes from owner-occupied to investment property, the property is re-measured to fair value and reclassified accordingly.
+Any gain arising on this re-measurement is recognized in profit or loss to the extent that it reverses a previous impairment loss on the specific property, with any remaining gain recognized in OCI and presented in the revaluation reserve.
+Any loss is recognized in profit or loss.
+However, to the extent that an amount is included in the revaluation surplus for that property, the loss is recognized in OCI and reduces the revaluation surplus within equity.